mcbadger88/real-code-problems-frontend/README.md

 **Trello**
 -
 We used to trello to keep track of all the tasks at hand and assign different parts of the project to our team members.
-Here are some screenshots of our trello board:
+Here are some screenshots of our trello board.
+We applied Agile techniques by setting each week as a Sprint Period.
+Besides, each morning team member have a meeting to share the progress of his own task and let other people if he/she needs any assistance.
+The morning meeting then becomes the foundation for setting each person's daily task.
 ![trello board 1](/resources/readme/trello-1.png "Trello board 1")

 ![Trello board 2](/resources/readme/trello-2.png "Trello board 2")